NahinIntesher/NahinIntesher/README.md

 # 👋 Hey there!
 I'm Nahin Intesher

 ![Profile Views](https://komarev.com/ghpvc/?username=NahinIntesher&color=blue&style=flat) </br>
-A passionate developer currently exploring the world of backend development.
-I enjoy building efficient and scalable solutions using modern technologies.
+I am a passionate developer learning backend development.
+I like creating fast and scalable solutions with modern technology.
+Programming always excites me, and I enjoy learning new things.
+Right now, I am focusing on how backend systems work and how to improve them.
+I also have a strong interest in networking and cybersecurity.
+I love understanding how networks work and how to keep them safe.
+My goal is to build secure and efficient applications.
+I believe learning never stops, and I always try to improve my skills.

 ## 🛠 Skills